Monday August 2, 2021

 “From a work-related standpoint, it’s really important that I get to understand how different our audiences are.
 My team members offer me invaluable insight into the readers, their preferences, and interests which helps me shape strategies tailored to each market individually.”

 According to Hostinger’s Vita Klimaitė, working with people all over the globe makes her job as an SEO Content Manager much easier.

 For many Hostinger employees, having multiple cultures represented in the same team is exciting as well.
 It lends us the opportunity to see the world through our peers’ eyes from the comfort of our homes – or wherever we choose to work from.
 Before the pandemic, employees also had the opportunity to travel to other locales and experience the local culture.

 For SEO English-Indonesian Translator Ariata, getting to represent her country in team-building activities is one of her favorite parts of the job.
 “It makes me feel happy and proud when I get the chance to introduce Indonesia to my coworkers – whether through sharing stories, my favorite spicy foods, or pictures of the Indonesian country.”

 Increased Productivity and Profitability

 A study by the Academy of Management Journal revealed a correlation between racial diversity in management and productivity.
 According to the research, a 1% growth in diversity in a tech firm led to increased productivity, with each employee bringing an added $729.
 The study also emphasized that companies with high diversity in upper and lower management have the best performance.

-We’ve looked into our teams for their insights to answer this question.
+We’ve asked our teams for their insight to answer this question.
 Here are several challenges to navigating a culturally diverse environment: